dj1yfk/lcwo/README.md

 The code quality of LCWO varies strongly between the different parts, from terrible spaghetti code to somewhat structured and modular.
 Refactoring needed.

-### Character set

-The whole site is running in the ISO 8859-1 character set.
-Characters not represented in this character set are saved as HTML entities (&#1234;).
-This is obviously a big mess and the whole site should be converted to Unicode (utf-8).